 Ueno Park

 Ueno Park, Japan’s first urban park, is renowned as a cherry blossom hotspot selected for the “100 Famous Cherry Blossom Spots.”
-Approximately 800 trees, including Somei-Yoshino, are planted throughout the park, forming a roughly 300-meter-long avenue of cherry blossoms.
-As it attracts large crowds, visiting on a weekday is recommended to avoid the crowds.
+The park features approximately 800 trees, including Somei-Yoshino varieties, and currently boasts a 300-meter-long cherry blossom avenue.
+As it draws large crowds, visiting on a weekday is recommended to avoid the crowds.

 Shiba Park

-One of Japan’s oldest parks, overlooking Tokyo Tower.
-Its grounds feature over 200 cherry trees in total, including Somei-Yoshino, Yamazakura, and Satoyama varieties.
+One of Japan’s oldest parks overlooking Tokyo Tower.
+Its grounds feature over 200 cherry trees, including Somei-Yoshino, Yamazakura, and Satoyama varieties.
 At the foot of an ancient burial mound lies a plum grove with about 70 trees, delighting visitors each early spring with its elegant blossoms and fragrant scent.

 Yoyogi Park

 A forest park offering the widest open sky in central Tokyo.
-Its excellent access— just a 3-minute walk from Harajuku Station —is another draw.
+Its excellent access, just a 3-minute walk from Harajuku Station, is another draw.
 Approximately 700 cherry trees of various types, including Somei-Yoshino and Kawazu-zakura, are planted here.
-The early-blooming Kawazu-zakura can be enjoyed starting in late February.
+The early-blooming Kawazu-zakura can be enjoyed from late February.